dossma/telegram-downloader/README.md

 3. Type in the channel name under the variable `channel`.
 Pasting the full link such as https://t.me/channelname works too.
 4. Set the value for `limit` which indicates how many files you want to download.
 It downloads in order from the most recent one.
 Set `None` if you want to get all.

+The program downloads all but checks if media is already present in the folder (it may have been downloaded before).
+If it is present, it is skipped.

 ## Development setup

 Required external libraries are